Marie Lloyd: Family background and early life

 Lloyd was born on 12 February 1870 in Hoxton, London.
 Her father, John Wood (1847–1940), was an artificial flower arranger and waiter; her mother, Matilda Mary Caroline née Archer (1849–1931), was a dressmaker and costume designer.
 (Note: John "Brushie" Wood was of Irish descent; the son of a willow-cutter father and a willow-weaver mother, he grew up in the English countryside.
 Matilda Wood's parents were boot makers from London.
 John and Matilda married in Bethnal Green, London in April 1869.)
 Lloyd was the eldest of nine children and became known within the family circle as Tilley.
 (Note: Her siblings were John (b.
 17 December 1871); Alice (b.
 20 October 1873); Grace (b.
 13 October 1875); Daisy (b.
 15 September 1877); Rosie (b.
 5 June 1879); Annie (b.
 25 June 1883); Sydney (b.
 1 April 1885); and Maud (b.
 25 September 1890).
 John, Grace and Annie were the only children who did not become performers.
 Two, Percy and May, died in infancy, the former from mumps and the latter by accidental suffocation.)
 The Wood family were respectable, hard-working, and financially comfortable.
 Lloyd often took career advice from her mother, whose influence was strong in the family.
-Lloyd attended a school in Bath Street, London, but disliked formal education and often played truant; with both her parents working, she adopted a maternal role over her siblings, helping to keep them entertained, clean and well cared-for.
+Lloyd attended Moorfields school in Bath Street, London, but disliked formal education and often played truant; with both her parents working, she adopted a maternal role over her siblings, helping to keep them entertained, clean and well cared-for.
 Along with her sister Alice, she arranged events in which the Wood children performed at the family home.
 Lloyd enjoyed entertaining her family and decided to form a minstrel act in 1879 called the Fairy Bell troupe, comprising her siblings.
 (Note: In 1880, the act featured Lloyd's brother Johnny (age 9), and sisters Alice (7), Grace (5), Daisy (3), and Anne (18 months).)